Israel: US to move embassy to Jerusalem by year's end

 CNN is reaching out to US officials and will update this story if they respond.

-US President Donald Trump's recognition last month of Jerusalem as Israel's capital, and plans to relocate the embassy there, inflamed tensions in the region and sparked outrage across the world.
+Trump's recognition last month of Jerusalem as Israel's capital, and plans to relocate the embassy there, inflamed tensions in the region and sparked outrage across the world.

 The announcement was condemned by 128 countries in a United Nations General Assembly vote in December, with nine countries supporting the decision and 35 abstaining, amid threats from the US to pull funding from the world body.